Undergraduate Catalog

 Resources for Nonmajors

-CHEM 100 Perspectives in Environmental Chemistry, CHEM 105 Perspectives in Nutrition, and CHEM 114 The Origins of Life in the Universe are specifically designed to help nonscience majors learn chemistry and relate it to the world around them.
+CHEM 100 Perspectives in Environmental Chemistry is specifically designed to help nonscience majors learn chemistry and relate it to the world around them.

 Facilities

 The Olin Center for Physics and Chemistry has more than 40,000 square feet of classroom, laboratory, and study space.
-Facilities and equipment used by the chemistry department include one lecture-demonstration theatre; a well-equipped biochemistry laboratory; modern scientific instrumentation (FT-NMR, FT-IR, GC-MS, HPLC, UV-VIS, AA, 12 molecular modeling workstations); a data analysis room; an organic chemistry instrumentation room; special laboratories for general chemistry, organic chemistry, and advanced analytical, physical, and inorganic chemistry; and student-faculty research laboratories.
+Facilities and equipment used by the chemistry department include a lecture-demonstration theatre; a well-equipped biochemistry laboratory; modern scientific instrumentation (nuclear magnetic resonance spectrometer, infrared spectrometers, gas chromatograph/mass spectrometer, high-pressure liquid chromatograph, scanning electron microscope, Raman microscope, powder and single-crystal X-ray diffractometers, molecular modeling workstations, etc.); special laboratories for general chemistry, organic chemistry, biochemistry, and advanced physical and inorganic chemistry; and research laboratories for collaborative work between students and faculty.

 The Major Program